emichelin/notion-manual-website/REVALIDATION_GUIDE.md

 ## Overview

 The site is now optimized for incremental deployments:
-- **Faster builds**: Only pre-renders important pages
+- **All pages pre-rendered**: All pages are built initially for fast access
-- **On-demand generation**: Other pages generated when first accessed
+- **Selective updates**: Only modified pages are rebuilt on-demand
-- **Selective revalidation**: Update only changed pages without full rebuild
+- **On-demand revalidation**: Update specific pages without full deployment

 ## How It Works